James Lilja: Medical career

 Lilja gained admission to the University of Pittsburgh School of Medicine, where he graduated with an M.D. degree in 1993.

 After completing medical school, Lilja undertook an internship and residency at the University of Texas Health Science Center at Houston (1994–1997) and a fellowship at the University of Michigan Medical School (1998–2000).
 In 2001, he was board-certified by the American Board of Obstetrics and Gynecology as an obstetrician and gynecologist.
 He finished his fellowship at the University of Michigan in gynecologic oncology.
 In 2003, he was double board-certified as an obstetrician-gynecologist and gynecologic oncologist.
 He has practices in both San Jose and Fremont.

 In 2018, while on trial in Oakland, California for medical malpractice Lilja saved the life of a potential juror who went into cardiac arrest during the jury selection.
 Afterwards the judge ruled a mistrial to avoid biases from any of the potential jurors who saw him save a life, and rescheduled his trial for a later date.
 The case went to arbitration and was dismissed.

 Later music endeavors

 During medical school, Lilja formed a band with other medical students called the Oral Groove.
 In 2009, Lilja formed a band 11x.
 Lilja retains an active interest in rock music between practicing medicine.
-Lilja's latest band, Bunko was formed in 2018.
+Lilja's latest band, Bunko was formed in 2016.
 Their debut EP, Thought Patrol was released on August 25, 2019.
+On August 5, 2023, Lilja joined the Offspring on stage for the first time since 1987 to perform the song "Beheaded" (which he had co-written with lead singer Dexter Holland).